MyNameIsX10/Parking-Sensor-Project-with-ESP32-Components-Used/README.md

-# Proiect Senzor de Parcare cu ESP32
+# Parking Sensor Project with ESP32

-## Componente utilizate
+## Components Used

-- **ESP32**: Microcontroller care gestionează senzorul ultrasonic, LED-urile și buzzer-ul.
+- **ESP32:** A microcontroller that manages the ultrasonic sensor, LEDs, and buzzer.
-- **Senzor ultrasonic HC-SR04**: Măsoară distanța față de un obstacol.
+- **HC-SR04 Ultrasonic Sensor:** Measures the distance to an obstacle.
-- **Buzzer**: Emite sunete de avertizare pe măsură ce distanța față de obstacol scade.
+- **Buzzer:** Emits warning sounds as the distance to the obstacle decreases.
-- **6 LED-uri**: Două LED-uri verzi, două galbene și două roșii care indică distanța de parcare.
+- **6 LEDs:** Two green, two yellow, and two red LEDs that indicate parking distance.
-  - **Verzi**: Obiectul este la o distanță mai mare, sigură.
+  - **Green LEDs:** The object is at a safe distance.
-  - **Galbene**: Atenție, obiectul este la o distanță mai apropiată.
+  - **Yellow LEDs:** Warning, the object is closer.
-  - **Roșii**: Pericol, obiectul este foarte aproape.
+  - **Red LEDs:** Danger, the object is very close.
-- **Interfață grafică în Processing**: Afișează grafic un senzor de parcare stilizat, utilizând 6 semicercuri pentru a reprezenta diferite intervale de distanță.
+- **Graphical Interface in Processing:** Displays a stylized parking sensor using 6 semicircles to represent different distance intervals.

-## Funcționalitate
+## Functionality

-- **Măsurarea distanței**: Senzorul ultrasonic măsoară distanța dintre senzor și obstacol.
+- **Distance Measurement:** The ultrasonic sensor measures the distance between the sensor and the obstacle.
-  - **Intervale de distanță**:
+  - **Distance intervals:**
-    - **60 cm**: Primul LED verde se aprinde.
+    - **60 cm:** The first green LED turns on.
-    - **50 cm**: Ambele LED-uri verzii sunt aprinse.
+    - **50 cm:** Both green LEDs turn on.
-    - **40 cm**: Primul LED se aprinde.
+    - **40 cm:** The first yellow LED turns on.
-    - **30 cm**: Ambele LED-uri galbene sunt aprinse.
+    - **30 cm:** Both yellow LEDs turn on.
-    - **< 10 cm**: Toate LED-urile roșii sunt aprinse.
+    - **< 10 cm:** All red LEDs turn on.

-- **Indicație sonoră**: Buzzer-ul emite semnale sonore cu frecvență în creștere pe măsură ce distanța față de obiect scade, ajutând la avertizarea utilizatorului.
+- **Sound Indication:** The buzzer emits beeps with increasing frequency as the distance to the object decreases, helping to alert the user.

-- **Interfață grafică în Processing**:
+- **Graphical Interface in Processing:**
-  - Am creat o interfață grafică stilizată a unui senzor de parcare, folosind 6 semicercuri, fiecare corespunzând unui interval de distanță.
-Semicercurile își schimbă culoarea în funcție de distanța măsurată de senzorul ultrasonic:
+  - A stylized graphical interface of a parking sensor has been created, using 6 semicircles, each corresponding to a distance interval.
+The semicircles change color depending on the distance measured by the ultrasonic sensor:
-    - **Verzi** pentru distanțe sigure (> 60 cm),
+    - **Green** for safe distances (> 60 cm),
-    - **Galbene** pentru distanțe moderate (20-40 cm),
+    - **Yellow** for moderate distances (20-40 cm),
-    - **Roșii** pentru distanțe periculoase (< 20 cm).
+    - **Red** for dangerous distances (< 20 cm).

-- **Comunicare ESP32 cu Processing**: Interfața grafică și ESP32 comunică prin port serial.
-ESP32 trimite date despre distanță către Processing, care actualizează vizualizarea grafică în timp real.
+- **ESP32 to Processing Communication:** The graphical interface and ESP32 communicate via serial port.
+The ESP32 sends distance data to Processing, which updates the graphical visualization in real time.

-## Codul sursă
+## Source Code

-- **Firmware ESP32**: Codul ESP32 se ocupă de măsurarea distanței cu senzorul ultrasonic, aprinderea LED-urilor și activarea buzzer-ului în funcție de distanța detectată.
-Datele despre distanță sunt trimise la PC prin serial pentru a fi procesate de aplicația Processing.
+- **ESP32 Firmware:** The ESP32 code handles distance measurement using the ultrasonic sensor, controlling the LEDs and activating the buzzer based on the detected distance.
+Distance data is sent to the PC via serial for processing by the Processing application.
-- **Aplicație Processing**: Codul din Processing interpretează datele primite de la ESP32 și actualizează interfața grafică, oferind un feedback vizual în timp real despre distanța până la obstacol.
+- **Processing Application:** The Processing code interprets the data received from the ESP32 and updates the graphical interface, providing real-time visual feedback on the distance to the obstacle.